 Jeff Crompton, Presentation Director

-Jeff resides with his wife Jen and son Jeffy in Wynnewood, PA.
-Both manage Something Creative LLC, a boutique marketing company and Fuel Cycle Fitness Center based in Ardmore, PA.
-His father Jerry Crompton is a member of Fralinger and his brothers, Jim and Jerry are members of the Avalon String Band.
+Jeff resides with his wife Jen and son “Jeffy” in Havertown, PA.
+They just celebrated the 2nd anniversary of opening FUEL Cycle Fitness, a boxing and indoor cycling studio based in Ardmore, PA.
+Jeff’s father Jerry Crompton is a member of Fralinger and his brothers, Jim and Jerry, are members of the Avalon String Band.

 Jeff earned a Bachelor’s degree from The Pennsylvania State University.
-He currently works at SEI as an Internal Service Director.
+He currently works at SEI as a Client Service Director.

 Shawn Decky, Music Director

-NYD 2016 will be Shawn’s second year as Music Director of the powerhouse machine that is Fralinger.
-A third generation mummer, Shawn will be marching in his 28th parade and 20th with Fralinger.
-Shawn plays saxophone in the band’s dynamic and bombastic Tenor Section, known for their “wall of sound” and graceful technique that drives Fralinger’s musical arrangements.
+A third generation mummer, Shawn will be marching in his 30th parade and 21st with Fralinger.
+Shawn plays saxophone in the band’s dynamic and bombastic Tenor section, known for their “wall of sound” and graceful technique that drives Fralinger’s musical arrangements.
 Along with assisting previous Music Directors for many years, Shawn has served as a member of the Costume Committee and Board of Trustees (2001-2013).

 Shawn resides in Philadelphia with his wife Alison and son Caden.
-He works as a Technology Manager for Chubb in Philadelphia and also as an independent Technology Consultant.
+He works as a Technology Manager for Incyte in Wilmington, DE and also as an independent Technology Consultant.
 Shawn enjoys giving as much time as possible to the Fralinger team during the year through performances and fundraisers.
 Shawn credits his father, Mike, with bringing him to string band rehearsal at age four.
 “Holding that toy saxophone, sitting next to my Dad, is what made me love Mummery”.

 “It’s an honor and a privilege to be a member of the Fralinger String Band”.
-This phrase, uttered by Fralinger legend, Joe Quattrone many years ago has stuck with Shawn throughout his time in Fralinger.
-Shawn thanks the previous music leadership, Herb Smith, Bill Garton, Warren Rivell, John Wernega and Ken Niewinski for creating and continuing the band’s musical excellence into our 102nd year.
+This phrase, uttered by Fralinger legend Joe Quattrone many years ago, has stuck with Shawn throughout his time in Fralinger.
+Shawn thanks the previous music leadership, Herb Smith, Bill Garton, Warren Rivell, John Wernega and Ken Niewinski for creating and continuing the band’s musical excellence into our 103rd year.